Sean Caddle: Raymond Lesniak

 Caddle served as a longtime operative of Raymond Lesniak, a now-retired New Jersey State Senator from Elizabeth, New Jersey.
 In 2011, while Lesniak was facing re-election to the New Jersey Senate, Caddle served as Lesniak's field director.
 In 2014 Caddle became executive director of Committee for Economic Growth and Social Justice, a pro-Lesniak SuperPAC.
 In 2015, Caddle raised $150,000 for Lesniak through "Run Ray Run", a Caddle-created political action committee that sought to raise funds for Lesniak's 2017 New Jersey gubernatorial Democratic primary election campaign.
 By January 2017, Caddle served as Lesniak's campaign manager for the race.

 Assassination of Michael Galdieri

 In January 2022, Caddle pleaded guilty to conspiracy to commit murder and admitted to hiring two men in order to assassinate Michael Galdieri, a politician from Jersey City.
 Galdieri, the son of Hudson County, New Jersey politician James Anthony Galdieri, was stabbed to death on May 22, 2014 in his apartment.
 Following Galdieri's assassination, his apartment was set on fire; investigators believe that the fire was set in order to cover up evidence of stab wounds.
 Galdieri had been an employee of Caddle before being stabbed to death.
 Caddle was convicted of the murder following his guilty plea.
 Following the conviction, Caddle's sentencing was initially scheduled for June 7, 2022, though the sentencing was later delayed to December 7, 2022.
+After further delays, he was sentenced to 24 years in prison on June 29, 2023.
+He is imprisoned at the federal prison at Fort Dix.